kawasaki/pyscrlink/README.md

    First, turn on the EV3 and ensure Bluetooth is enabled.

-   Then, pair using your Linux desktop's the Bluetooth settings, for example with Gnome:
+   Then, pair using your Linux desktop's the Bluetooth settings.

+   If using Gnome:
       * Settings -> Bluetooth
       * Click on the EV3 device name
       * Accept the connection on EV3 brick
-      * Enter a matching PIN on EV3 brick and Linux PC
+      * Enter a matching PIN on EV3 brick and Linux PC.
+'1234' is the value Scratch suggests.
       * Confirm EV3 status is "Disconnected" in Bluetooth settings

+   With a Raspberry Pi default Raspbian desktop, click the Bluetooth logo in the top right of the screen and Add Device.
+Then follow the Gnome instructions.
+You will be warned that the Raspberry Pi does not know how to talk to this device; that is not a problem.

    Alternatively you can perform pairing from the command-line:
    ```shell script